Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.core/Documentation~/choose-whether-unity-includes-a-graphics-setting-in-your-build.md

 - Unity didn't include the setting in your build.
 - The current pipeline doesn't support the setting.
+- The setting is in an assembly that Unity doesn't include in your build.
+Refer to [Organizing scripts into assemblies](xref:um-script-compilation-assembly-definition-files) for more information.

-Use `TryGetRenderPipelineSettings` to check if the setting exists. `TryGetRenderPipelineSettings` puts the setting in an `out` variable if it exists.
+To check if the setting exists, use the `TryGetRenderPipelineSettings` API. `TryGetRenderPipelineSettings` puts the setting in an `out` variable if the setting exists.
 Otherwise it returns `false`.

 For example, the following code checks whether a settings group called `MySettings` exists at runtime: